Sage-Bionetworks/sage-monorepo/README.md

 | libs/api-docs    |         |      |          | ✔️     |      | ✔️     |     |        |
 | libs/api-spec    |         | ✔️    |          | ✔️     |      | ✔️     |     |        |

-See this [Cheatsheet] to learn more about Nx commands.
+See this [cheat sheet] to learn more about Nx commands.

 ## Requirements